HL7/ebm/input/pagecontent/otherprofiles.md

 The **[SystematicReview Profile][SystematicReview]** is a Profile of <b>ResearchStudy Resource</b> and is used for a scientific study based on a protocol that includes search and selection of eligible studies, study quality assessment, data extraction, and synthesis.

-### DataDictionary Profile of CodeSystem Resource
+### DataDictionaryCodeSystem Profile of CodeSystem Resource

-The **[DataDictionary Profile][DataDictionary]** is a Profile of <b>CodeSystem Resource</b> and is used for a scientific study based on a protocol that includes search and selection of eligible studies, study quality assessment, data extraction, and synthesis.
+The **[DataDictionaryCodeSystem Profile][DataDictionaryCodeSystem]** is a Profile of <b>CodeSystem Resource</b> and is used for a scientific study based on a protocol that includes search and selection of eligible studies, study quality assessment, data extraction, and synthesis.

 Extensions are provided for searchStrategy, systematicReviewEligibilityCriteria, numberOfStudiesIdentified, numberOfStudiesIncluded, includedStudy, excludedStudy, and resultAsComposition.